Bangor University: Student representation

 The Student Council is a forum that meets monthly in the academic year to discuss, debate, and pass ideas, as well as work alongside the sabbatical officers on projects to improve the student experience.

 A representative is also elected from each school, supported by representatives from individual programmes, to inform academic decision-making.

 Societies and volunteering

 There are around 100 student societies in the union.
 Membership of the societies was free until 2025, when the union began to implement a paid structure as a result of funding issues.

-The badge of the Bangor Union Society, the university's debating society.

-The oldest extant society is the Bangor Union Society, which was founded in 1922 as the Wranglers' Society.
-Other prominent societies have included the Welsh Language Society, which led protests in the 1970s.
+The oldest extant society is the Debating and Political Society, which was founded in 1849.
+Other prominent societies have included the Welsh Language Society and Cymric Society, which led protests in the 1970s.

 SVB (Student Volunteering Bangor) is the volunteering branch of the students' union, which has supported community projects in and around the Bangor area since 1952.
 SVB volunteers provide a total of around 600 hours of work per week on 58 community-based projects, including projects on mental health, children, the environment, the elderly and community & sports projects.
 SVB works closely with charities, organisations and schools around Bangor and North Wales, as well as further afield.